fritids/wp-expire-passwords/readme.txt

 = 1.1.0 =
 Lock will not lift unless a user enters a new password that is different than the old one

+= 1.1.1 =
+Added case to lift password expiration lock to include password resetting as well as updating user.